alukach/alukach.github.io/content/categories/snippets/_index.md

 ---
 title: "Snippets"
-description: Small notes & code samples.
-Probably only of use to myself.
+description: small notes & code samples. probably only of use to myself
 ---